lynnfaraday/aresmush.com/tutorials/config/jobs.md

 You can add more status steps to your workflow.

+{% note %}
-{% include note.html content="Adding new status values is fine.
+Adding new status values is fine.
 If you change or delete existing status values, you need to check to see if any code is using the old status.
-For example, the chargen system allows you to configure which status a job goes to when an application is rejected or re-submitted." %}
+For example, the chargen system allows you to configure which status a job goes to when an application is rejected or re-submitted.
+{% endnote %}

 ### Status Color